Overcoming Health Anxiety/Hypochondriasis

 Attention training and worry postponement may also be part of treatment for health anxiety.

-If you have symptoms relating to Hypochondriasis consulting a clinical psychologists can help.
-For a Melbourne psychologist, call us at 03 9819 3671 and start feeling better.
+If you have symptoms relating to Hypochondriasis consulting a clinical psychologist can help.
+Call a Melbourne clinical psychologist on 0429 88 3671 and start feeling better.

 Find psychologists in:

 Please note, it is important to consult a qualified mental health practitioner such as e.g. a psychologist or psychiatrist to confirm any diagnosis you think you might have.
 You must not rely on the information on this site as a substitute for professional medical advice, diagnosis or treatment.
 No assurance can be given that the information on this site will always include the most recent developments or research with respect to a particular topic.